Some posts contain compensated links. Please read this disclaimer for more info.

 I would be lying if I said that corruption was not an issue in this country.
 But don’t take my word for it, there are websites which track this kind of thing.

 A healthy economy can cure almost all ills, but how is Croatia doing?
 Trading Economics monitors a number of factors, from GDP growth and

 Reporters Without Borders produce an annual report on press freedoms, with a ranking and brief overview for each country.
 Croatia came in at 59 in 2020, a year in which the largest problem was the situation at the public TV broadcaster.

 Vision of Humanity publishes an annual Global Peace Index.
-Iceland came in first, and Croatia was up four places from 2017 at number 27.
+Iceland is consistently leading the list, and Croatia is ranked 26 in 2020.
 Find out more about the details and methodology.

 Croatia has been in the EU since 2013, but how is it doing?
 The 2020 Eurostat Statistical Book of Key Figures on Europe makes for fascinating reading.

 Eurostat produces a regional yearbook.
 Find out how Croatia is performing on a number of key issues.

 How competitive is Croatia in the global economy?
 The IMD World Competitiveness Ranking table is out, and the news is not so good for Croatia.
-It came in 61st out of 63 countries, down two from last year’s 59.
+It came in 60th out of 63 countries, which is the similar position Croatia has had for years.

 The world is an increasingly digital place, but how is Croatia coping with the transition?
-Not that well, coming in 44th out of 63 countries in the IMD World Digital Competitiveness Ranking.
+Not that well, coming in 52nd out of 63 countries in the IMD World Digital Competitiveness Ranking, losing several spots in the last couple of years.

 The migrant crisis has been a huge European issue over the last few years.
 With its geographic location, Croatia has been at the forefront of the crisis at various stages.
 A Gallup poll in 2018 of migrant acceptance in the EU featured Croatia, but how did Croatia score?

 The Croatian judicial system has come under scrutiny recently, with some rather unusual verdicts.
-But how does confidence in Croatian courts compare to other countries?
+But how did confidence in Croatian courts compare to other countries in 2018?